 The Fritz Knoebel School of Hospitality Management at the University of Denver is one of the few hospitality programs offered in a college of business.
-Students earning a bachelor’s degree choose one of three disciplines to study: Lodging/Resort Operations, Hospitality Sales & Marketing, Restaurant/F&B Management.
+Students earning a Bachelor’s degree in Hospitality Management choose one the following disciplines to study: Lodging Real Estate, Revenue Management and Analytics, Restaurant/Food & Beverage Management, and Conference Services Management.

-Students gain hands-on experience working at Beans, an on-campus coffee shop, and planning significant events at the University’s conference centers.
+Students gain hands-on experience working at Beans, an on-campus coffee shop, and planning significant events at the university’s conference centers.
 All students are required to earn 1,000 hours of work experience in the hospitality industry upon graduation.
-The Knowbel School requires students to complete a semester studying abroad at an international university or college and to demonstrate proficiency in a second language.
+The Knoebel School requires students to complete a semester studying abroad at an international university or college and to demonstrate proficiency in a second language.

-Johnson and Wales University has a School of Hospitality that offers several hospitality degrees, including; Baking, Pastry Arts & Food Service Management, Culinary Arts & Food Service Management, Hotel & Lodging Management, Restaurant, Food & Beverage Management, Sports/Entertainment/Events Management, and Tourism & Hospitality Management.
+Johnson and Wales University has a School of Hospitality that offers several hospitality degrees, including Baking & Pastry Arts and Food Service Management, Culinary Arts and Food Service Management, Hotel and Lodging Management, Restaurant, Food & Beverage Management, Sports, Entertainment, Events Management, and Tourism & Hospitality Management.

 Several of these degrees are available at JWU’s campuses in Providence, Miami, Denver, Charlotte, and even online.
 The school offers study abroad programs in Europe, Africa, and Australia.
 Class sizes at JWU are small, and students will have an opportunity to work closely with their professors who are very experienced in the hospitality industry.